kubernetes/kubernetes/test/cmd/README.md

 # Kubernetes Command-Line Integration Test Suite

-This document describes how Kubernetes should interact with the Kubernetes command-line integration test suite.
+This document describes how you can use the Kubernetes command-line integration test-suite.

 ## Running Tests